Counting Steps: A New Approach to Objective Probability in Physics: Abstract

 \section{Abstract}

 We propose a new interpretation of objective deterministic chances in statistical physics based on physical computational complexity.
 This notion applies to a single physical system (be it an experimental set--up in the lab, or a subsystem of the universe), and quantifies (1) the difficulty to realize a physical state given another, (2) the `distance' (in terms of physical resources) of a physical state from another, and (3) the size of the set of time--complexity functions that are compatible with the physical resources required to reach a physical state from another.
+This view (a) exorcises ``ignorance'' from statistical physics, and (b) underlies a new interpretation to non--relativistic quantum mechanics.